 An institution may allow a change from full-time to part-time status within the same term only when there are documented medical or personal reasons.
 Such medical or personal reasons shall include, but not limited to, illness of the student, illness or death of an immediate family member, extreme financial hardship of the student or student's immediate family, or other extraordinary circumstances beyond the student's control where continued full-time attendance by the student creates a substantial hardship.

 A change of status could be an increase or decrease in scheduled hours to attend.
 A student must first complete an appeal form and wait for approval before changing status.
 If approved, the amount of any financial award being received may be adjusted based on the revised schedule hours for the term.
-In the event a change of status appeal is denied by the TELS Appeal Committee, the student has a right to appeal to the Institutional Review Panel (IRP).
-If the IRP denies the second appeal, the student has a right to appeal directly to the Tennessee Student Assistance Corporation (TSAC) within 45 calendar days of receiving a denied appeal from the IRP.
+In the event a change of status appeal is denied by the Institutional Review Panel (IRP), the student has a right to appeal directly to the Tennessee Student Assistance Corporation (TSAC) within 45 calendar days of receiving a denied appeal from the IRP.

 Appeal and Exception Process for Hope Scholarship

 If a student loses HOPE eligibility, the student may request to appeal the decision by speaking with a Financial Aid Counselor in the Enrollment Services Center.
 Students must complete the HOPE scholarship appeal form and provide supporting documentation.
 Students must receive approval of the appeal before making a change to their enrollment status.
-If the initial TELS appeal is not approved, the student can appeal to the IRP.
+If the HOPE appeal is not approved by the IRP, the student can appeal to the TSAC.